- Edit HTML

 - Choose "Embed"

-- Leave the YouTube page open, and open the webpage (where the video will be posted) in a new window/tab
+- Open the webpage (where the video will be posted) in a new window/tab

 - Open a "New Draft"